AudiusProject/hedgehog/README.md

 * <b>index.js</b> - default exports for the npm module, exports each of the src/ modules below
 * <b>src/hedgehog.js</b> -  main constructor with primary consumable public facing API and high level functions
-* <b>src/walletManager.js</b> - wallet management logic including localstorage, and end to end authentication functionality
+* <b>src/walletManager.js</b> - wallet management logic including localStorage, and end to end authentication functionality
 * <b>src/authentication.js</b> - low level authentication functions (eg create iv, encrypt hash etc)

 #### Security Considerations

 All third party javascript should be audited for localStorage access.
-One possible attack vector is that a script loops through all localStorage keys and sends them to a third party server from where those keys could be used to sign transactions on behalf of malicious actors.
+One possible attack vector is a script that loops through all localStorage keys and sends them to a third party server from where those keys could be used to sign transactions on behalf of malicious actors.
 To mitigate this, all third party javascript should be audited and stored locally to serve, instead of being loaded dynamically through scripts.

 Email should be stored separately from auth artifacts in different tables.
 The table containing the authentication values should be independent with no relation to the table storing email addresses